Characters of Final Fantasy XII: Occuria

-The Occurian with the greatest influence on the story is Venat (ヴェーネス, Vēnesu), one of the primary antagonists of Final Fantasy XII, who rebels against the other Occuria and tries to give the people of Ivalice the power to not be manipulated by the Occuria; for its defiance it is labeled a heretic.
+The Occurian with the greatest influence on the story is Venat (ヴェーネス, Vēnesu), one of the primary antagonists of Final Fantasy XII, who rebels against the other Occuria and tries to give the people of Ivalice the power to not be manipulated by the Occuria; as a result of its defiance, it is labeled a heretic.
 Venat taught Doctor Cid the secrets of nethicite, allowing them to manufacture it themselves; it also convinced Cid and Vayne to seek out the nethicite shards originally cut from the Sun-Cryst by Raithwall.
 In the game, Venat is seen talking to Cid both while visible and not.
-Venat's ambitions were ultimately fulfilled when Ashe resisted the Occurians' plans and Reddas destroyed the Sun-Cryst, later sacrificing itself to give Vayne his power while proclaiming they will die together, as it has accomplished everything it set out to do.
-It was voiced by Anita Carey and Narumi Tsunoda for the English and Japanese versions of the game.
+Venat's ambitions are ultimately fulfilled when Ashe resists the Occurians' plans and Reddas destroys the Sun-Cryst, later sacrificing itself to give Vayne his power while proclaiming they will die together, as it has accomplished what it set out to do.
+It is voiced by Anita Carey in English and Narumi Tsunoda in Japanese.
+A character sharing Venat's name appears in Final Fantasy XIV; like her namesake, she is a dissenting member of her race that set the events of the game into motion.